Ramsey problems for Berge hypergraphs: Large uniformity

 \end{proof}

-Let $e$ be an element of $A$, i.e. a nice edge or an edge in $E_1$.
-Then we denote by $f(e)$ the hyperedge that is matched to $e$ in $G$.
-Let us delete the set of hyperedges $\{f(e): e\in A\}$ from the $c$-colored $\cK_n^r$.
-We claim that in the remaining (colored) hypergraph $\cF$ every edge not in $A$ is contained in at least $t$ hyperedges of color $1$.
-Assuming the claim is true, we can find a Berge copy of the graph consisting of all the edges not in $A$ in color $1$, applying Lemma \ref{philip}.
+Now we can find a Berge copy of the graph consisting of all the edges not in $A$ in color $1$, applying Lemma \ref{philip}.
 Then we represent each edge $e\in A$ with $f(e)$ to obtain a Berge-$K_n$ in color $1$, finishing the proof.
-It remains to prove the claim.